 What Is The Club Colours Award?

 The BMABA Club Colours Award (also referred to as the Club Colours Licence – the issuance of which collectively forms the Award) is an industry leading accreditation process which provides clubs with the highest level of on-going vetting available anywhere in the United Kingdom.
 It also includes accreditation and recognition from both in and out of the martial arts industry, including the accolade of ‘The Colours’ also automatically entitling our clubs to be awarded the Safeguarding Code For Martial Arts, a Sport England funded project.
-Find out below why it’s worth doing.
-It’s free, by the way, from start to finish and always will be.
+Only a fractional number of UK clubs will meet the threshold, so it is very much a 'School of Excellence' mark from BMABA.

 Why Bother Doing It, And What Are The Benefits?